-STATISTICAL COMPARISONS 2000 Births, Infant Deaths and Fetal Deaths
+Methods for the Statistical Comparisons in Tables 11 and 12 2004 Births, Infant Deaths and Fetal Deaths

 Tests of statistical significance were conducted on data for birth outcomes and risk factors, infant deaths, and fetal deaths, by health district and town, and for racial/ethnic groups.
-Two types of statistical assessments were made: 1) comparisons between the current and prior years (2000 and 1999) for the same town, health district, or racial/ethnic group; and 2) comparisons between a reference group and the other groups within the current year.
+Two types of statistical assessments were made: 1) comparisons between the current and prior year (2004 and 2003) for the same town, health district, or racial/ethnic group; and 2) comparisons between a reference group and the other groups within the current year.
 In the current-year comparisons, the reference group for towns and health districts was the state of Connecticut; the reference group for racial/ethnic groups was "white non-Hispanic."
 Results for the state, health districts, and towns are given in Table 11, and results for racial and ethnic groups are shown in Table 12.